 Queen Anne UMC supports the following ministries with our time and our treasure:

 HomeStep, a transitional housing program, provides housing for up to two years.
 Administered by the Compass Housing Alliance, QAUMC provides an apartment in our parsonage for a parent and a child to received stable, caring, safe housing.

 Jamaa Letu Orphange

 United Methodist Committee on Relief (UMCOR): The United Methodist relief aid organization.
 UMCOR is working in more than 80 countries worldwide, including the United States.
 Our mission, grounded in the teachings of Jesus, is to alleviate human suffering—whether caused by war, conflict or natural disaster, with open hearts and minds to all people.

 Queen Anne Helpline: Providing direct services to people in financial crisis (zip codes 98109 and 98119).

-- Mary’s Place/The Church of Mary Magdalene: Seattle’s congregation and supportive services for homeless and formerly homeless women.
+Mary’s Place/The Church of Mary Magdalene: Seattle’s congregation and supportive services for homeless and formerly homeless women.

 UNICEF (a children’s ministry): All people are called to be in service to neighbors near and far; this includes children.
 Our children, both preschool and church children, participate every year in the UNICEF Trick-or-Treat collecting money for UNICEF along with treats for themselves.
 Over the past couple of years, our children have raised over $200 for UNICEF.
 Combined with collections from other children around the world has totaled over $167 million (yes, million) dollars since its inception.